scalabridge/curriculum/introduction/variables.md

 Further, we can refer to these named things now and when we use the names we can better understand the intention of what we are doing.

-We can also name more complex than a value, we can also name processes.
+We can also name more complex things than a value, we can also name processes.

 What do you think the following processes are doing and what would you name them?